Have you started your blog yet? If you haven’t, what’s holding you back?

 The theory behind this plan is that if you follow it, nothing bad will happen to you.
-While this is probably true, it’s also true that nothing truly good will happen to you either.
+Unfortunately, while this is probably true, it’s also true that nothing truly good will happen to you either.

 “The fear of staying the same has to be bigger than the fear of doing something new.”

 When it’s my time to go, it’s my time to go.
-But before then, I just want to know I did something, that I impacted someone’s life.
+But before then, I just want to know I did something that impacted someone’s life.

-This “legacy” thing is what fuels me and is what I used to overcome the fear of standing out.
+This “legacy” thing fuels me and is what I used to overcome the fear of standing out.

 Overcoming the fear of failure

 It’s okay to be afraid of death, injury, isolation (or spiders, I HATE spiders!).
-Fears exist to keep us alive and out of danger.
+However, fears exist to keep us alive and out of danger.